path-cc/path-cc.github.io/nairr.md

 ## The Role of the PATh

-As of February 20th, 2025, [PATh](https://path-cc.io/) is now a listed service provider for the [(NAIRR) pilot project](https://nairrpilot.org/).
+As of February 20, 2025, [PATh](https://path-cc.io/) is a listed service provider for the [(NAIRR) pilot project](https://nairrpilot.org/).
 Meaning, that PATh is now a partner that furthers NAIRR's purposes of spurring innovation, developing workforce talent, improving capacity, and advancing safe, secure, and trustworthy AI in research and society.
-PATh addresses researcher needs by providing computational resources needed to access, run, and test AI-related infrastructure.
+PATh addresses researcher needs by providing computational resources needed to access, run, and test AI-related workloads.

 ## PATh Resources and Services

 PATh services are designed to address throughput-oriented workloads that consist of ensembles of jobs (such as hyperparameter optimization workloads).
-The ensembles are managed by a network of Access Points (https://osg-htc.org/services/access-point) and can connect to capacity at
+The ensembles are managed by a network of [Access Points](https://osg-htc.org/services/access-point) and can connect to capacity at

 -   The purpose-built [PATh facility](https://path-cc.io/facility/index.html)
 -   The [OSPool](https://osg-htc.org/ospool)